belayetsaimun/CSE_282/README.md

-This repository contains all the Data Structures and Algorithms codes written in C++ for CSE-282 sessional course.
+This repository contains the Data Structures and Algorithms codes written in C++ for CSE-282 sessional course.